stormchaserroleplaying/stormchaserRPG/Creation/Attributes/Generation/index.md

 ---

 # Generating Attributes
-The following methods of attribute generation provide varying levels of flexibility and randomness.

-## Point Buy
-The standard method of attribute generation in the Stormchaser RPG is Point Buy.
-Point Buy allows you to build a character with a set of attributes that you choose individually.
+The Stormchaser RPG allows you to build a character with a set of attributes that you choose individually.
 The character point values of attributes can be found below.

 | Attribute | Point Cost |
 |:---------:|:----------:|